André Azoulay: Early life

-Born in Essaouira, in 1941 to a Berber Moroccan Jewish family, Azoulay was educated in Paris where he studied economics, journalism, and international relations.
+Born in Essaouira, in 1941 to a Moroccan Berber Jewish family, Azoulay was educated in Paris where he studied economics, journalism, and international relations.
 Previously to his current position as Counsellor to the King of Morocco, Azoulay had a long career within the Paribas Bank in Paris (1968 to 1990) where, as Executive Vice-president, he covered the Middle East and North Africa Region as well as heading the bank's public affairs department.

-As a counselor of the late King Hassan II from (1991 to 1999), and since then of King Mohammed VI, André Azoulay has largely contributed to the implementation of economic reforms, which have been applied throughout the kingdom since their inception in the early 1990s.
+As a counselor to the Moroccan monarchy since 1991, Azoulay has largely contributed to the implementation of economic reforms that have been applied throughout the kingdom since their inception in the early 1990s.
 He also played a significant role in the privatization and deregulation programs which began in 1993.
-He emphasized the need for sustaining the role of the private sector and encouraging international investment to sustain economic growth in Morocco.
+Azoulay emphasized the need for sustaining the role of the private sector and encouraging international investment to sustain economic growth in Morocco.
 Azoulay has also largely contributed to promoting Morocco throughout the world.